 Child Development Center

 The Child Development Center is a demonstration early childhood education facility for Keene State College students, practicing professionals, and children and their families.
 The Center strives to model best practices by offering nurturing environments where young children are encouraged to explore, to be creative, to cultivate positive relationships, to experience the joy of learning, and to develop a sense of community.
 During the academic year, the Child Development Center provides student employment through the Federal Work Study Program.
-The Child Development Center accepts applications at any time from parents.
+The Child Development Center accepts enrollment applications at any time from parents.
 Preference is given to current CDC families and Keene State College faculty, staff, and students.

 Dean of Students Office

-(First floor, Elliot Center) The Office of Disability Services (ODS) coordinates academic accommodations for students with documented disabilities and provides accommodations such as alternative testing, readers, scribes, note takers, texts in alternative forms, and assistive technology resources.
+(First floor, Elliot Center) The Office of Disability Services (ODS) coordinates academic accommodations for students with documented disabilities and provides accommodations such as alternative testing, note-takers, texts in alternative forms, and assistive technology resources.
 In order to establish eligibility, students must provide documentation of their disability and meet with a counselor.
 Through partnerships with students, faculty and staff, we promote self-awareness, self-determination, and self-advocacy to enhance opportunities for academic success.

 The Elliot Center

 The Elliot Center is a collection of student service offices designed specifically to provide a central location to address a broad set of student needs.